RakeshG1/DataScienceHub/MachineLearning/README.md

 It helps in unveiling of unusual patterns in data, vital for fraud detection, fault diagnosis, and uncovering outliers, enhancing data integrity and decision-making processes.

+#### 3 Sigma/Stdev Deviation Method

+This method identifies outliers based on their deviation from the mean.
+Data points that are a certain number of standard deviations i.e., 3(in most cases) away from the mean are considered outliers.

+Assumption: Assumes data follows a normal distribution.

+#### IQR Method

+This method uses the Interquartile Range (IQR) to identify outliers.
+Data points beyond a certain range from the first and third quartiles are considered outliers.

+IQR tells us about the variability of the middle 50% of the data: Unlike measures like the range or standard deviation, which consider all data points, the IQR focuses on the central portion of the data distribution.
+It provides information about how the values are spread out around the median.
+Identifying potential outliers: By using the IQR, one can identify potential outliers in the dataset.
+Typically, data points that fall below Q1 - 1.5 * IQR or above Q3 + 1.5 * IQR are considered outliers and may warrant further investigation.

+Assumptions: No assumptions about the data distribution are made.

+#### DBSCAN

+Density-Based Spatial Clustering of Applications with Noise (DBSCAN) is a clustering algorithm that can also be used for outlier detection.
+It identifies outliers as points that are in low-density regions.

+Assumptions: Assumes data points form clusters and outliers are isolated points.

 ## <span style='color:orange'> Timeseries </span>